Semidefinite programming relaxations for quantum correlations: Randomness and quantum key distribution

-So far we have focused on randomness generation and QKD with one-way error correction, the rates of which both require solving a minimisation of some entropy.
-When moving beyond these protocols the relevant figure of merit will often change.
+Thus far we have focused on randomness generation and QKD with one-way error correction, the rates of which both require solving a minimisation of some entropy.
+When one moves beyond these protocols the relevant figure of merit will often change.
 Nevertheless, SDP relaxation techniques remain readily applicable to these new settings.

-Two-way error correction in QKD, i.e. when both Alice and Bob can communicate in the error correction step of the protocol, is known as advantage distillation. \citet{Tan2020} showed that a sufficient condition for secret key generation in this binary outcome protocol is
+Two-way error correction in QKD, i.e., when both Alice and Bob can communicate in the error correction step of the protocol, is known as advantage distillation. \citet{Tan2020} showed that a sufficient condition for secret key generation in this binary-outcome protocol is

-where $F(\rho,\sigma) := \|\sqrt{\rho}\sqrt{\sigma}\|_1$ is the fidelity, $\epsilon$ is the probability that Alice and Bob's outcomes disagree on the key generating inputs $x$, $y$, i.e., $\epsilon := \sum_{a\neq b} p(a,b|x,y)$, and $\rho_{E|ab} =\frac{1}{p(ab|xy)} \tr_{Q_AQ_B}[(M_{a|x} \otimes N_{b|y}\otimes \id) \rho_{Q_AQ_BE}]$ is the marginal state of Eve conditioned on Alice receiving outcome $a$ and Bob receiving outcome $b$.
+where $F(\rho,\sigma) := \|\sqrt{\rho}\sqrt{\sigma}\|_1$ is the fidelity, $\epsilon$ is the probability that Alice and Bob's outcomes disagree on the key-generating inputs $x$ and $y$, i.e., $\epsilon := \sum_{a\neq b} p(a,b|x,y)$, and $\rho_{E|ab} =\frac{1}{p(ab|xy)} \tr_{Q_AQ_B}[(M_{a|x} \otimes N_{b|y}\otimes \id) \rho_{Q_AQ_BE}]$ is the marginal state of Eve conditioned on Alice receiving outcome $a$ and Bob receiving outcome $b$.
 Various approaches to compute the minimisation of the fidelity have been proposed.
-In \citet{Tan2020} the fidelity was lower bounded by a guessing probability and the resulting optimisation could be tackled using techniques introduced in \citet{Thinh2016}.
-In \citet{Hahn2021} it was shown that one can apply a fidelity-preserving measurement to the quantum states to reduce the objective function to just a function of probabilities and then by using techniques similar to those introduced in \citet{Himbeeck2019} the arbitrarily tight bounds on the fidelity can be directly computed using noncommutative polynomial optimisation.
-A stronger sufficient condition was introduced in \citet{Stasiuk2022}, based on the Chernoff divergence $Q(\rho,\sigma) := \min_{0 < s < 1} \tr(\rho^s \sigma^{1-s})$, and indirect lower bounds were analysed using a guessing probability lower bound and resulting SDP relaxations, similar to \citet{Tan2020}.
+In \citet{Tan2020} the fidelity was lower bounded by a guessing probability, resulting in an optimisation that could be tackled using techniques introduced in \citet{Thinh2016}.
+In \citet{Hahn2021} it was shown that one can apply a fidelity-preserving measurement to the quantum states to reduce the objective function to just a function of probabilities and then, by using techniques similar to those introduced in \citet{Himbeeck2019}, arbitrarily tight bounds on the fidelity can be directly computed using noncommutative polynomial optimisation.
+A stronger sufficient condition was introduced in \citet{Stasiuk2022}, based on the Chernoff divergence $Q(\rho,\sigma) := \min_{0 < s < 1} \tr(\rho^s \sigma^{1-s})$, and indirect lower bounds were analysed using a guessing probability lower bound and the resulting SDP relaxations, similar to \citet{Tan2020}.